-Did you know that these days more of us than ever before are labeling ourselves as having sensitive skin?
-But chances are you might be misdiagnosing your concerns — you may think you have sensitive skin but chances are you don’t!
-Beauty therapists and skin experts will tell you that when asked if they suffer from sensitive skin a large amount of women will answer yes when in fact it actually isn’t that common.
+Did you know that these days more of us than ever before are labelling ourselves as having sensitive skin?
+But chances are you might be misdiagnosing your concerns — you may think you have sensitive skin but chances are you don’t.
+Beauty therapists and skin experts will tell you that when asked if they suffer from sensitive skin a large number of women will answer yes when in fact it actually isn’t that common.
 Here’s how to tell if you really do have sensitive skin or if your skin reaction or symptoms are being caused by other factors.

 If you do have sensitive skin then you need to play it safe when using skincare products and going for treatments.
 Try not to use products that contain alcohol, formaldehyde, beta hydroxy acids, and retinoids.
 It’s also best to use fragrance-free products.
 As for cleansers, stick to gentle, mild cleansers that won’t strip the skin of its natural moisture.

-Now let’s chat about sensitised skin – ,this occurs mainly because of environmental effects and overzealous product use.
+Sensitised skin occurs mainly because of environmental effects and overzealous product use.
 Things like over-exfoliation, harsh cosmetic treatments (such as chemical peels), stress, smoking, alcohol, and pollution can all cause your skin to become more sensitive than normal.
 It’s important to realise the difference between the two and find out if your skin is sensitised rather than sensitive because having sensitised skin is a lot easier to fix than genetically sensitive skin.